PerformanceHorizonGroup/JS-Browser-Driver/README.md

                 "args":[]
             }

+    - **Ubuntu**

+            {
+                "name":"Chrome",
+                "app":"chromium-browser",
+                "args":[]
+            }

 - **Firefox**

     - **OS X**

         With Firefox, you unfortunately need to create a new profile first, via their Profile Manager.
 You can do this through the settings, or from the command line you pass the `-ProfileManager` switch to the executable.
 Lets assume that the profile name you allocate is something really original like "test":

             {
                 "name":"Firefox",